 The salivary glands are made up of small groups of cells called glands which are connected to the inside of the mouth by long thin channels called ducts.
 The glands make the chemicals in the saliva which travels down the ducts into the mouth.

-Salivary duct carcinoma ex pleomorphic adenoma is a term pathologists use to describe a salivary duct carcinoma that starts from within a previously benign (non-cancerous) tumour called pleomorphic adenoma.
+Salivary duct carcinoma ex pleomorphic adenoma is a term pathologists use to describe a salivary duct carcinoma that starts from within a previously non-cancerous tumour called pleomorphic adenoma.

-Salivary duct carcinoma is made up of large pink cells.
+When examined under the microscope, salivary duct carcinoma is made up of large pink cells.
 Pathologists describe these cells as eosinophilic.
-The tumour cells often connect together to form small finger like projections called papillae or micropapillae.
+The tumour cells in salivary duct carcinoma are very abnormal-looking compared to normal, healthy cells.
+Pathologists describe these cells as atypical.
+Dividing tumour cells called mitotic figures are commonly see.
+The tumour cells often connect together to form small finger-like projections called papillae or micropapillae.
 Small open spaces called cysts may also be seen in the tumour.

 Your pathologist may perform a test called immunohistochemistry to confirm the diagnosis.
 The tumour cells in salivary duct carcinoma are typically positive or reactive for androgen receptor (AR), pan-cytokeratin, GATA-3, and mammaglobin.
 The tumour cells are typically negative or non-reactive for S100 and cytokeratin-20.